gureckis/slidev-theme-neversink/README.md

   - [x] cover
 - [x] fix <code> bg colors on colored slides
 - [x] add variables to configure things
-  - [ ] add docs on how to customize variables/fonts
+- [x] make global-top be a feature of my talks not the theme
+- [x] add a configuration option to global-bottom/slide-bottom for the date or whatever field
 - [ ] clean up css classes
 - [ ] dark mode support
-- [x] make global-top be a feature of my talks not the theme
-- [x] add a configuration option to global-bottom/slide-bottom for the date or whatever field
 - [ ] publish as a theme
+- add docs
+  - [ ] vitepress setup published to github pages
+  - [ ] slide types
+  - [ ] add docs on how to customize variables/fonts

 ### Layouts